Copy the SSL Certificate to Privileged Remote Access Failover and Atlas B Series Appliances

-- On the backup appliance, log into the /appliance interface.
+- On the backup B Series Appliance, log into the /appliance interface.
 Go to Security > Certificates.

-- In the Security :: Certificate Installation section, click the Import button.
+- In the Security :: Other Certificates section, click the Import button.

-- Browse to the certificate file you just exported from the primary appliance.
+- Browse to the certificate file you just exported from the primary B Series Appliance.
 If a passphrase was assigned to the file, enter it in the Password field.
 Then click Upload.

-- The imported certificate chain should now appear in the Security :: Certificates section.
+- The imported certificate chain should now appear in the Security :: Other Certificates section.

-- Repeat the import process for each additional clustered appliance.
+- Repeat the import process for each additional clustered B Series Appliance.

 - Go to /appliance > Status > Basics and take a screenshot of the page.